Pungyeon/clean-go-article/proposal.md

 }
 ```

 This suffers from the same symptom as described in variable scope.
-Even though that these variables might not actually be re-assigned ay any point, this kind of style, will keep the readers on their toes, in all the wrong ways.
+Even though that these variables might not actually be re-assigned at any point, this kind of style, will keep the readers on their toes, in all the wrong ways.
 Much like computer memory, our brain has a limited amount to allocate from.
 Having to keep track of which variables could be mutated and whether or not something will mutate these items, will only make it more difficult to get a good overview of what is happening in the code.
-Finding out the eventually returned value contains, can be a nightmare.
-Therefore, to makes this easier for our readers, which could potentially be a future version of ourselves, it is good practice to declare variables as close to their usage as possible.
-So, this is slightly better:
+Figuring out the eventually returned value, can be a nightmare.
+Therefore, to makes this easier for our readers, which could potentially be a future version of ourselves, it is good practice to declare variables as close to their usage as possible:

 ```go
 func main() {